AkashKadia47/LHL-Mid-term-Project/README.md

 # Hypothesis Testing and Conclusion:
 Perform hypothesis testing to determine the validity of the statement.
 Based on the results, evaluate the null hypothesis, which states that the variable "Likes" does not have a significant relationship with the variable "Views" in the population.
 If the null hypothesis is rejected, accept the alternative hypothesis, indicating a significant relationship between "Likes" and "Views" in the population.
 Provide a conclusive analysis and interpretation of the findings, considering any limitations or potential sources of error in the study.

+# Conclusion:
-# In conclusion, our analysis led to the rejection of the null hypothesis, providing evidence that the variable "Likes" indeed has a significant relationship with the variable "Views" in the population.
+Our analysis led to the rejection of the null hypothesis, providing evidence that the variable "Likes" indeed has a significant relationship with the variable "Views" in the population.
 This finding supports the assertion that the number of likes received by a video is correlated with its corresponding number of views.